Intro to Docker

 - Now we can start a container with our new image:

-- In another terminal, if we run the following to start a new container based on the postgres image:
+- In another terminal, run the following to start a new container based on the

-- Now to see what containers you have, run:
+- Now to see what containers you have, in another terminal run:

-$mac CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES a7b87be3e1bc postgres "docker-entrypoint.s…" 21 minutes ago Up 21 minutes 5432/tcp jovial_matsumoto
+$mac docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES a7b87be3e1bc postgres "docker-entrypoint.s…" 21 minutes ago Up 21 minutes 5432/tcp jovial_matsumoto ...

 - Find the ID for the postgres container, and with it run:

-NOTE: The IP address will change randomly so you may need to update the IP address above each time you restart the container!
-See Fixing IP with Docker Network
+The IP address can change randomly so you may need to update the IP address above each time you restart the postgres container.
+This is pretty fiddly, and we’ll look at how to automate it soon!

 - Create a volume to persist to for the data: